18F/domain-scan/README.md

 Scans domains for data on their HTTPS and email configuration, third party service usage, accessibility, and other things.
 Adding new scanners is relatively straightforward.

+All scanners can be run locally using **native Python multi-threading**.

+Some scanners can be executed **inside Amazon Lambda** for much higher levels of parallelization.

 Most scanners work by using **specialized third party tools**, such as [`SSLyze`](https://github.com/nabla-c0d3/sslyze) or [`trustymail`](https://github.com/dhs-ncats/trustymail).
 Each scanner in this repo is meant to add the smallest wrapper possible around the responses returned from these tools.

 The point of this project is to **coordinate** and **parallelize** those tools and produce **consistent data output**.